Torrintel/Torrintel/README.md

-- 👋 Hi, I’m @Torrintel
+- 👋 Hi its me Tobi!
 - 👀 I’m interested in Cybersecurity and boobiezz
 - 🌱 I’m currently learning how to use Kali Linux
 - 📫 How to reach me uhh well you can't cause your to short